Here's one final little peculiarity about the Aroldis Chapman deal.

 Here are today's particulars.

-Fowler CF, Bryant 3B, Rizzo 1B, Zobrist LF, Montero C, Russell SS, Heyward RF, Baez 2B, Hammel P
+Fowler CF, Bryant DH, Rizzo 1B, Zobrist LF, Russell SS, Heyward RF, Baez 2B, Montero C, La Stella 3B

 White Sox lineup:

-Eaton RF, Anderson SS, Cabrera LF, Abreu 1B, Frazier 3B, Shuck CF, Navarro C, Saladino 2B, Ranaudo P
+Eaton RF, Anderson SS, Cabrera LF, Abreu 1B, Morneau DH, Frazier 3B, Shuck CF, Navarro C, Saladino 2B

-Today's game is on WGN with Len & JD.
-For affiliate info in the Illinois/Iowa/Indiana blackout markets, click here.
-It's also on CSN Chicago with the White Sox announcers.
+Today's game is on CSN Chicago with Len & JD.
+It's also on WGN with the White Sox announcers.
 And, there's a national broadcast on ESPN outside the Chicago market.
-ESPN announcers: Jon Sciambi, Rick Sutcliffe and Doug Glanville.
+ESPN announcers: Jon Sciambi, Rick Sutcliffe and Doug Glanville and reporter Keith Law.

 Here is the complete MLB.com Mediacenter for today.